cli-guidelines/cli-guidelines/content/_index.md

 But it should also _feel_ robust.

 You want your software to feel like it isn’t going to fall apart.
-You want it to feel immediate and responsive, as if it were a big mechanical machine, not a flimsy plastic “soft switch”.
+You want it to feel immediate and responsive, as if it were a big mechanical machine, not a flimsy plastic “soft switch.”

 Subjective robustness requires attention to detail and thinking hard about what can go wrong.
 It’s lots of little things: keeping the user informed about what’s happening, explaining what common errors mean, not printing scary-looking stack traces.